Joe Root: 201314: New Zealand, Champions Trophy and back-to-back Ashes series

 New Zealand travelled to England in the summer of 2013 and Root’s first involvement was to captain the England Lions against the Black Caps in a four-day warm-up match, where he scored 179 runs.
 After scoring 40 and 71 runs in the first Test at Lord’s, Root scored his maiden Test century at his home ground of Headingley, hitting 104 runs off 167 balls and became the first Yorkshire player to score their first Test century at Headingley.
-He finished the series as England’s top scorer with 243 runs and helped his side to a 2–0 series victory.
+He finished the series as England’s top scorer with 243 runs and helped his team to a 2–0 series victory.
 In the ODI series that followed, Root made scores of 30, 28 and 33 as England lost the series 2–1.

 Root was named in the England squad for the Champions Trophy.
 He featured against Sri Lanka and hit 68 runs off 55 balls in a seven-wicket loss.
 Root helped England to a 10-run win over New Zealand by making 38 runs off 40 balls, which secured them a place in the semi-finals.
 In the last four against South Africa, Root scored 48 off 71 balls as England eased to a seven-wicket win and advanced to the final.
 Following England’s loss to India, he was named as 12th man in the Team of the Tournament by the ICC.

-Root was asked to opening the batting with captain Alastair Cook for the Ashes after the selectors decided to drop Nick Compton from the England side.
+Root was asked to opening the batting with captain Alastair Cook for the Ashes after the selectors decided to drop Nick Compton from the England team.
 In the first Test he made scores of 30 and 5, and took his first Test wicket when he had Ed Cowan caught in the second innings.
 In the second innings of the second Test, Root made 180 before England declared to set Australia a target of 583.
 In the final innings Root took the wickets of Usman Khawaja and Australia captain Michael Clarke in consecutive overs with both batters well set on 50-plus scorers.
 This saw Root named Man of the Match for his performance with bat and ball.
 England retained the Ashes after a drawn third Test and victory in the fourth saw the series won, though Root did not contribute significantly to either result.
 He top-scored for England in the final Test to finish the series with 339 runs.

 Root was selected to bat at number four for the first T20I, with Australia setting England 249 to win.
 Root came in with England 37-3 and scored a career-best 90 not out from 49 balls, but this was not enough to prevent a 39-run defeat.
 Root also played in the second game, which England won, to split the series.
 England lost the ODI series 2–1, with Root finishing the series with 36 runs from four matches.